PolarBean/DeepSlice/README.md

 DeepSlice automates the process of identifying exactly where in the brain a section lies, it can accomodate non-orthogonal cutting planes and will produce an image specific annotation for each section in your brain.

 ## Workflow
-DeepSlice is fully integrated with the <a href="https://quint-workflow.readthedocs.io/en/latest/QUINTintro.html" >QUINT workflow.</a>  Quint helps you register, segment and quantify brain wide datasets!
+DeepSlice is fully integrated with the <a href="https://quint-workflow.readthedocs.io/en/latest/QUINTintro.html" >QUINT workflow.</a>  Quint helps you register, segment and quantify brain wide datasets! &nbsp; 🐭🧠🔬💻🤖

 ## Web Application
 If you would like to use DeepSlice but don't need your own personal installation, check out [**DeepSlice Flask**](https://www.DeepSlice.com.au), a fully functional web application which will allow you to upload your dataset and download the aligned results.
 The web interface was developed by [Michael Pegios](https://github.com/ThermoDev/).